terkelg/eliminate/readme.md

 ### eliminateSync(path)

-Deletes directory/file recursively - synchronously.
+Deletes directory/file recursivel and synchronously.
 If the directory is a none-empty directory, everything is the directory will be deleted recursively.

 #### dir